HengzhunChen/HengzhunChen.github.io/note_/intro_website_build.md

   A blank line between last word line and the started symbol $$, and a blank line between the end symbol $$ and next word line are necessary to make it work correctly

-- Symbol confliction between LaTeX and Markdown
+- Symbol conflicts between LaTeX and Markdown

   - The absolute value symbol `|` in inline LaTeX expression may confused with the table separation of Markdown with different browsers.